 JIRA export to Excel: Excel export options

-This is how you can export your data from JIRA as an Excel CSV file using the in-built export option.
+This is one of the more commonly used method to export data from JIRA as an Excel CSV file using the built-in export option.

-• While Jira’s native export method supports multiple formats like XML, Excel CSV, and HTML, it sometimes fails to export data accurately, leaving out important fields.
-This can result in missing critical information.
+• While Jira’s native export method supports multiple formats, such as XML, Excel, CSV, and HTML, it sometimes fails to export data accurately, omitting essential fields.
+This can result in the omission of critical information.

 Simplify your data analysis with Hevo’s No-code Data Pipelines